Simulated-annealing decoder for the XZZX code with greedy-matching initialization: Decoding algorithms

 In \secref{sec:SA_decoder}, we described our SA decoder in \algoref{algo:SA_decoder}, which performs SA multiple times to achieve energy as low as possible.

-To improve efficiency, rather than using an identical pure error repeatedly, it is preferable to use a different pure error for each SA run.
-To this end, we modify our greedy matching algorithm.
-Specifically, when multiple pairs of vertices have the same distance, their matching order is randomized using pseudo-random numbers.
+To improve efficiency, rather than using an identical reference configuration repeatedly, it is preferable to use a different reference configuration for each SA run.
+To this end, we modify our greedy matching algorithm by randomizing the tie-breaking among equal-weight pairs.
+Specifically, we randomize tie-breaking among equal-weight pairs using pseudo-random numbers.
 This modified algorithm is presented in \algoref{algo:greedy_matching_different}.
-In \algoref{algo:greedy_matching_different}, we create the candidate list $K_w$, defined as the set of pairs which give the distance $w$:
+In \algoref{algo:greedy_matching_different}, we form the subset